jaclu/tmux-power-zoom/README.md

 ## Recent changes

+- Recent changes resulted in compatiblity with tmux 2.0
 - Repeated zooms of the same pane now works as expected
 - Made to work when shell is fish, what an odd beast that is...
 - Fixed some issues that prevented this to run on older versions of tmux.